Timur-Raja/order-tracking-rest-go/README.md

 # Order Tracking REST API

-A RESTful service for managing users, products, and orders, built with Go using GIN framework and Postgres as DB, containerized with Docker.
+A RESTful service for managing users, products, and orders, built with Go using GIN framework and Postgres as DB and Elastic search for text search and filetering, containerized with Docker.

+## Improvments needed, not added due to time constraints
+- more ecxhaustive testing suite, failing tests
+- independent tests
+- avoid n+1 query problem in 2 handlers
+- some extra error checking in business logic
+- signout handler
+- product related endpoints
+- general more throught out code architecture improvements

 ## Project Structure